 - The Humble Veggie Wrap.
 Filling, delicious and good for you, this sandwich takes just seconds to prepare.
 Take a tortilla and smear some hummus on it.
 Top with fresh spinach, sliced avocado and cut up bell peppers.

 - Twice Baked Potatoes.
 A meal in a spud!
 Cook a baked potato in the oven for an hour at 400 degrees or in the microwave for around 10 minutes.
 (Be sure and pierce the skin of the potato with a fork before baking so it doesn’t explode!)
 Let the potato cool for around 10 minutes and then cut it in half and scoop out the inside into a mixing bowl.
-Add in 1/4 cup shredded cheddar cheese, 1/4 cup softened cream cheese, and add salt and pepper to taste.
+Add in 1/4 cup shredded cheddar cheese, 1/4 cup softened cream cheese, and salt and pepper to taste.
 Spoon the mixture back into the potato and then bake for 20 minutes at 400.
+Top with sour cream.

-- Easy Red Beans and Rice.
+- Easy Black Beans and Rice.
 Cook rice according to the directions on the box.
-Cook cut up kielbasa for 5 minutes in a skillet and then add diced onions and green peppers.
-Cook until softened.
-Add one can kidney beans and one can spicy diced tomatoes and heat for an additional 3-5 minutes.
+Cook diced onions and green peppers in skillet until tender.
+Add one can black beans and one can spicy diced tomatoes and heat for an additional 3-5 minutes.
 Add salt and pepper and serve over the rice.